-CDBG: Because the annual demand for funding far exceeds the amount of funding available on an annual basis, it is not uncommon to receive the same water and wastewater infrastructure project applications for several consecutive years.
-Most infrastructure projects address serious health or environmental concerns in eligible areas.
+CDBG: Because the annual demand for funding far exceeds the amount of funding available on an annual basis, it is not uncommon to receive the same water and wastewater infrastructure project applications for many consecutive years.
+Many infrastructure projects address serious health or environmental concerns in eligible areas.
 Each investment of CDBG funding improves this situation; however, many residents continue to struggle with inadequate and/or unsafe water and wastewater systems.
-This is particularly a hardship in low- and moderate-income areas in which residents don't have available resources needed to adequately support infrastructure investment.
-Because the development of water and wastewater systems continues to be a critical need, a majority of CDBG funding is used for this purpose.
+This is a particular hardship in low- to moderate income areas in which residents do not have the available resources needed to adequately support infrastructure investment.
+Because the development of water and wastewater systems continues to be a critical need, most CDBG funding is used for this purpose.

-The State proposes to support the development of broadband infrastructure through the dedication of a portion from its annual allocation.
-Broadband development is categorized as Technology and Innovation for infrastructure development and planning.
-The State developed this program through a Substantial Amendment to the FY 2017 Action Plan.
-Public comments at that time detailed the lack of broadband internet and its implications regarding business development, tourism, education, as well as the correlating negative impact on economic opportunities for vulnerable populations.
+The State proposes to support the development of broadband infrastructure through the dedication of \$2 million from its annual allocation.
+Broadband development is categorized as Technology and Innovation for infrastructure development and planning purposes.
+The State developed this program through the execution of a Substantial Amendment to the FY 2017 Action Plan.
+Public comments at that time detailed the lack of broadband internet servcie and its implications regarding business development, tourism, education, as well as the correlating negative impact on economic opportunities for vulnerable populations.

-ESG and HOPWA: By using a competitive application process, the WVDO assures the funds are used to continue serving those most at need.
+ESG and HOPWA: By using a highly competitive application process for all ESG and HOPWA funds the WVDO assures the funds are used to continue serving those most at need.
 The overall goal of the ESG program is to end homelessness.
-By streamlining resources in such a way to serve those hardest to serve, chronically homeless individuals and families, and quickly stabilizing their housing, these goals can be met.
+By streamlining resources in such a way to serve those hardest to serve, those chronically homeless individuals and families, and quickly stabilizing their housing, these goals can be met.
 Shelters are funded with the understanding that the maximum shelter stay for their residents be no more than 30 days.
 This is not used as a way to move clients back onto the streets but rather quickly rehouse them.